iamrohitsuthar/LiveChatServer/README.md

     ```sh
     java -jar client.jar server_host server_port_no
     ```
 3. The above command opens the GUI mode.
-If you want to open the standard console mode then specify extra **- -console** option while running the client program
+If you want to open the standard console mode then specify extra **--console** option while running the client program

     ```sh
     java -jar client.jar server_host server_port_no --console
     ```

-### Console Commands or hidden commands
+### Console Commands or hidden commands ( can be typed as a message )

 1. For Sending personal message in live chat group

     ```sh
     @username **message**
     ```
+    ( this will show up as a **PM** on that particular user's screen )
 2. For Exiting from Live Chat Group

     ```sh